demisto/content/Packs/AzureResourceGraph/Integrations/AzureResourceGraph/README.md

 4. Enter your Tenant ID in the **Tenant ID** parameter.
 5. Click **Test** to validate the URLs, token, and connection.

-## Configure Azure Log Analytics on Cortex XSOAR
+## Configure Azure Resource Graph on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Azure Log Analytics.
+2. Search for Azure Resource Graph.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |